As a Lindt & Sprüngli group company, we at Ghirardelli comply with the group's sustainability standards.

 Sustainability

-In 2022, we invested a total of CHF 27.5 million in cocoa sustainability, of which CHF 26.5 million was paid to cocoa suppliers for operating cocoa sustainability programs, mainly our Farming Program.
+In 2023, we invested a total of CHF 29.8 million into cocoa sustainability, of which CHF 26.8 million was paid to cocoa suppliers for operating our Farming Program.

 Our Farming Program in Detail